10 Must-Know Signs Your Dog Is Annoyed at You

 8. Hiding under your bed or in the laundry

 If your pup is hiding from you, it could mean one of two things.
-On the one hand, it could be an indication that he annoyed at you.
+On the one hand, it could be an indication that he is annoyed at you.
+When a dog is annoyed with its owner, it tries to avoid him.
 But, on the other hand, it could simply mean that something else is bothering your pup; he is scared and wants you to know.

 Hiding is a very common indicator of stress in dogs.
 If your dog continues to hide for extended periods of time, you may just want to find out what’s wrong by taking him to a vet.